 Dual-tip markers with broad chisel and fine bullet tips.
 Water-based ink, good for practice and colorful projects.

-Felt-tip markers are best used for faux calligraphy (monoline lettering with manual thick strokes added), posters, signs, and projects where precision isn't critical.
+Felt-tip markers work best for faux calligraphy (monoline lettering with manual thick strokes added), posters, signs, and projects where precision isn't critical.
 They don't provide true calligraphic line variation but offer convenience and bold, consistent results.

 Digital Pens & Styluses for iPad Calligraphy